-2020 Economic Factors
+2021 Economic Factors

-While in the middle of the COVID-19 pandemic, the Township leadership, through FY 2020 noted that the reductions in many varied revenue categories were offset by reductions in services.
-The 1.00 mill Real Estate Tax increase, enacted in 2019, essentially negated the need for long term layoffs, reductions in force or cuts to existing government services.
-With federal assistance from the CARES act funding, Whitehall was able to maintain a healthy fund balance, and by year's end was able to forestall any further tax increases.
+While in the COVID-19 pandemic continued, the Township leadership, through FY 2021, maintained service levels and a balanced budget.
+With federal assistance from the CARES act funding, Whitehall was able to maintain a healthy fund balance, and by year's end was able to forestall any tax increases.

-2021 Budget
+2022 Budget

-The 2021 Budget was adopted by the Township with total General Fund expenditures equaling approximately \$25,515,380 and revenues equaling \$22,483,179.
+The 2021 Budget was adopted by the Township with total General Fund expenditures equaling approximately \$27,565,758 and revenues equaling \$23,539,500.
 While the disparity was significant, the Township believed it necessary to retain taxes at their current levels.
 Major increases in expenditures were Police Pension Fund costs, salaries, and health insurance.